Engaging Offshore Workers: 5 Best Practices for International Compliance

 4. Determine Applicable Local Employment Laws to Ensure Compliance

-Fiction: As long as I comply with U.S. employment laws when engaging offshore workers, I will be fine.
+Fiction: If I comply with U.S. employment laws when engaging offshore workers, I will be fine.

 The UK requires that entities engaging workers properly determine if such workers should be classified as employees or independent contractors.
-The classification will determine if the worker is subject to certain tax payment requirements and the worker’s eligibility for certain rights and employment-related benefits.
+The classification will determine if the worker is subject to certain tax payment requirements as well as the worker’s eligibility for certain rights and employment-related benefits.
 This classification will also dictate what terms and conditions are used in employment or other similar agreements.
 Those engaging UK workers would need to meet their legal obligation to classify workers properly pursuant to IR35, or they could be subject to tax liabilities, interests, and other penalties.
-IR35 obligations apply to all entities engaging UK workers, not just those located in the UK. - Mexico’s Outsourcing Law.
+IR35 obligations apply to all entities engaging UK workers, not just those currently located in the UK. - Mexico’s Outsourcing Law

 In 2021, Mexico implemented legislation essentially banning outsourcing of work.
 This means that with the exception of specialized services, entities in Mexico, the U.S., or elsewhere cannot engage Mexican workers using subcontracting.
-Further, even when subcontracting is permitted for work considered a specialized service, entities and workers alike are subject to registration, reporting, and other requirements or they could face both civil and criminal penalties.
+Furthermore, even when subcontracting is permitted for work considered a specialized service, entities and workers alike are subject to registration, reporting, and other requirements—or they could face both civil and criminal penalties.
 Therefore, generally, those engaging Mexican workers would need to hire directly or would need to register and comply with applicable requirements to subcontract specialized services.
-Mexican legislation governing outsourcing applies to all entities engaging Mexican workers, not just those located in Mexico. - Quebec, Canada’s Charter of the French Language.
+Mexican legislation governing outsourcing applies to all entities engaging Mexican workers, not just those located in Mexico. - Quebec, Canada’s Charter of the French Language

 With only some exceptions, Quebec requires that employment contracts, job offers, promotions, training, and other similar documents are either written in French or translated to French and provided to workers prior to obtaining their signature.
 Therefore, generally, those engaging Quebec workers would need to comply with these requirements which may require securing and paying for translation services.
 The obligations outlined in Quebec’s Charter apply to entities located in Quebec and have equally been interpreted to apply to entities outside of Quebec who do business in Quebec.